aragon/hack/docs/getting-started.md

 [^ explain what this means]

-If this is your first time using Metamask, here's how to started:
+If this is your first time using Metamask, here's how to get started:

 Visit https://metamask.io/ and download the relevant browser extension.
 Once it's downloaded you should be automatically directed to a page that looks like the image below.